Spring and PostgreSQL

 to a template for new environments, then we'll explore how we can change the Release application slightly to follow best practices.

-Before getting started, create a Release account and integrate your source control (GitHub, Bitbucket, or GitLab) account.
+Before getting started, and (GitHub, Bitbucket, or GitLab) account.

 spring-postgres